angular/angular/aio/content/guide/signal-inputs.md

 # Signal inputs

 Signal inputs allow values to be bound from parent components.
-Those values are exposed using a `Signal` and might change during the lifecycle of your component.
+Those values are exposed using a `Signal` and can change during the lifecycle of your component.

 <div class="alert is-helpful">